HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 - Indicate in Task that a signature is required using `Task.input` signature flag parameter as defined in [CDex Task Data Request Profile](StructureDefinition-cdex-task-data-request.html)
     - It **SHOULD NOT** be assumed that a Task based requests will be signed if the flag is omitted.
 -  Pre-negotiate whether *electronic* or *digital* signatures are used
-- Follow the documentation in the [Generating and Verifying *Signed* Resources](/2_qdYLjXR3KyYlk78Ye9Gg) page for validating signatures.
+- Follow the documentation in the [Signatures] page for validating signatures.

 #### Data Source/Responder